 Wes, founder and president emeritus of The Land Institute, earned a bachelor’s degree in biology from Kansas Wesleyan University, Salina; a master’s degree in botany from the University of Kansas, and a doctorate in genetics from North Carolina State University.
 He established and served as chair of one of the country’s first environmental studies programs at California State University-Sacramento and then returned to his native Kansas to found The Land Institute in 1976.
+The Land Institute is working to create perennial grains that can grow in polycultures.
+One of their crops is the first new grain in 4,200 years, and the first perennial grain ever.
 He is the author of several books, including New Roots for Agriculture, Becoming Native to This Place, Consulting the Genius of the Place, and most recently Nature as Measure.
 Wes is widely recognized as a leader in the international movement for a more sustainable agriculture.
 He was a Pew Conservation Scholar in 1990, a MacArthur Fellow in 1992, and received the Right Livelihood Award in 2000.
 Life magazine included him as one of 18 individuals predicted to be among the 100 important Americans of the 20th century.
 Smithsonian in 2005 included him as one of “35 Who Made a Difference.”

 Support the work of Wes and others at The Land Institute with a donation.